base9-theme/base9-theme.github.io/src/assets/about.md

 it to your favorate program.
 It is inspired by Base16.

 ## How to use the website.
-1. Pick your favorate color on the left.
+* Pick your favorate color on the left.
-2. Preview the colors in preview tab on the top.
+* Preview the colors in preview tab on the top.
+* Apply the colors to your favorate program in one of two ways.
-3. Go to Export tab and select your favorate program.
+    * Go to Export tab and select the program and copy/paste the settings.
-4. Copy the color theme into your program setting.
+    * Copy the 62 char long string on the left into your program's base9 setting.

 ## How its different from Base16